 Though new technology is not an ongoing cost, it is a significant up-front expense.
 Depending on the child’s needs, the parents may need to spend several hundred dollars purchasing equipment for school.
 Things get especially expensive in households with multiple school-aged children.
 If virtuallearning classes are held at the same time, siblings cannot just share equipment Some schools are starting to work on lending electronics to students, but these programs cannot be relied upon.

 What to Do About Higher Expenses

-For divorced parents, it may be a good idea to work with your family law attorney on modifying child support.
+For divorced parents, it may be a good idea to work with your family lawyer on modifying child support.
 Your family lawyer can help renegotiate the child support that you and your divorce attorney initially agreed upon.
-By petitioning the court, it may be possible to request an increase in child support t.
-Keep in mind that you will need an experienced divorce lawyer on your side because judges usually only agree to change child support when you can show that your circumstances are permanently altered.
+By petitioning the court, it may be possible to request an increase in child support.
+Keep in mind that you will need an experienced family lawyer on your side because judges usually only agree to change child support when you can show that your circumstances are permanently altered.
 You will need to demonstrate that COVID-19 has changed your children’s needs enough that higher support payments are justified for quite a while.

 Lawrence Law is here to help parents who need more financial support during COVID-19.
-Our team of divorce lawyers may be able to help you negotiate fair child support and get the funds your family needs.
+Each family lawyer on our team may be able to help you negotiate fair child support and get the funds your family needs.
 We have experience with alimony, child support, divorce mediation, and more.
 Our team provides compassionate yet aggressive representation for those dealing with the challenges of divorce or separation.
 During the pandemic, our Watchung and Red Bank, NJ, offices are working remotely.
-Schedule your remote consultation today with Jeralyn Lawrence by calling (908) 645-1000 or emailing email@example.com.
+Schedule your remote consultation today with Jeralyn Lawrence by calling (908) 645-1000 or emailing firstname.lastname@example.org.